Back to Reference

 CIAM: Your Guide to Customer Identity and Access Management

 Customer identity and access management (CIAM) is a critical component of modern digital businesses.
-Whether you're managing millions of customer accounts for a SaaS platform or ensuring secure transactions for an e-commerce giant, a robust strategy helps you protect user data, streamline authentication, and enhance customer experiences—all while staying compliant with evolving regulations.
+Whether you're managing millions of customer accounts for a SaaS platform or ensuring secure transactions for an e-commerce giant, a robust strategy helps you protect user data and enhance customer experiences, which is crucial given that 81% feel concerned about how companies use the data they collect.

-This guide breaks down everything you need to know about the strategy: how it works, why it matters, and how to choose the right solution for your business.
+This guide covers everything you need to know: how CIAM works, why it matters, and how to choose the right solution for your business.

 What is CIAM?
 Understanding customer identity and access management